HeyItsCoffeee/PyBer_Analysis/README.md

 ## Analysis

-Below you will some of the work we did to get to the results we wanted.
+Below you will see some of the work we did to get to the results we wanted.